AmiJoba22/SSH-Grocery-App/README.md

 - This folder does not include our UI/UX visualisation prototype.
 Which does not include backend.
 This prototype is available via [Sketch](https://sketch.com/s/64b97842-91cf-4b57-9855-0f36b8a8e38f).

 ## Known Issues
-- If you are login via GUI, make sure you enter Short ID when login instead of username.
+- If you login via GUI, make sure you enter Short ID when login instead of username.
 Short ID is generated with provided username.

 # Team Members
 - Riming Chen